proudcommerce/devstral-vibe-sidebar/README.md

 # Devstral Vibe Sidebar Extension for VS Code

 This VS Code extension integrates Devstral Vibe CLI directly into your VS Code sidebar, allowing you to interact with Vibe without leaving your editor.
-It is based on [Claude Code Sidebar](https://marketplace.visualstudio.com/items?itemName=diruuu.claude-code-sidebar) by [Rudi Wahyudi](https://marketplace.visualstudio.com/publishers/diruuu).
+The fist version 0.0.1 was based on [Claude Code Sidebar](https://marketplace.visualstudio.com/items?itemName=diruuu.claude-code-sidebar) by [Rudi Wahyudi](https://marketplace.visualstudio.com/publishers/diruuu) and was also using node-pty an, xcode and xterm.js.
+Version 0.0.2 changed to use the default VSCode terminal which is a lot more lightweight and straightforward.

 ## Features